ringing-lib/ringing-lib-python/docs/source/classes/row.rst

       Compare a row to another.

       :param row: value to compare
-      :type row: :class:`Row` or integer or string
+      :type row: :class:`Row` or int or string
       :return: result
       :rtype: boolean
       :raises: :exc:`ValueError` if ``row`` can't be parsed